Fly to Munich and transfer to your hotel in Gerlos, which lies at the heart of the Zillertal Valley, surrounded by green meadows and forested hills.

 Discover Salzburg - the 'Sound of Music' city and birthplace of Mozart - on today's optional excursion.
 Beneath the imposing Hohensalzburg castle and beside the Salzach river, Salzburg is a treasure-trove of onion-domed churches, elegant squares and cobbled thoroughfares.
 Don't miss the Castle, which towers 400 feet above the city, and offers predictably wonderful views, or the exquisite Dom cathedral with its frescoes.

 Today's destination is the imperial city of Innsbruck.
-We'll enter the city through the triumphal arch built to celebrate Archduke Leopold's marriage, and our guided tour will reveal the old town, elegant Maria-Theresien-Strasse (the main street) and the famous copper-tiled 'Golden Roof' built for Emperor Maximillian I.
+We'll enter the city through the triumphal arch built to celebrate Archduke Leopold's marriage, and our visit will reveal the old town, elegant Maria-Theresien-Strasse (the main street) and the famous copper-tiled 'Golden Roof' built for Emperor Maximillian I.

-Stop for coffee and cake at one of the cafes before we continue to the Olympic ski-jump at Bergisel, and onward to Ambras Castle, in the hills above the city, to see the exquisite portraits and carvings of the Spanish Hall and the bizzare paintings in the Chamber of Art and Curiosities.
+Stop for coffee and cake at one of the cafes before we continue to the Olympic ski-jump at Bergisel.

 Rest and relax in Ried im Zillertal today, or join our optional excursion to Tratzberg Castle.
 Perched high in the woods above Jenbach, the 500-year-old castle's white walls protect a beautifully preserved Renaissance courtyard and the ornate genealogical murals of the Habsburg Hall, and are reached by a 'tourist train' from the castle inn below.